collinalexbell/HackMatrix/game-design.md

 ### I am building a Jewel
 I have something here.
 I just need to add more material to the kernel and compress it hard enough.
 Slow, methodical, consitent compression.

+Have no fear in this approach... just keep it up
 ## Visualization
 ### Travel to Portland (13 nights)
 - Powell (way too long)